bbatsov/batsov.com/_posts/2022-10-30-why-bother-with-a-custom-desktop-pc-in-2022.md

 | Case | Fractal Design Define 7 |
 | PSU | Fractal Design Ion+ 660W Platinum |

 Nothing fancy, but exactly what I needed for my use-cases.
 I got it in July 2020, while I had some extra time to kill during the COVID-19 lockdowns.
 I paid for it about 1600 EUR.

+I really care about power efficiency and silent operation and that's reflected in my selection of parts - a 65W CPU, a semi-passively cooled PSU and GPU, and really silent CPU and case fans.
+I also really hate RGBs that lit your rig like a Christmas tree.
+The minimalist in me has always disliked everything that's not really needed.

 While I had some issues along the way[^3], overall my experience with the machine has been great and I don't regret any of the time I had to dedicate to it.
 If anything - I regret not having done this earlier!
 It's holding up remarkably well and I can imagine it going strong for at least 2-3 years more without any significant upgrades.
-After all I can easily outfit it with a 16 core Ryzen 5950X and 32GB memory more, which would certainly add a lot of punch.
-That's the beauty of upgradable hardware - it can evolve to suit your current needs.
+After all I can easily outfit it with a 16 core Ryzen 5950X and 32GB memory more, which would certainly add a lot of punch.[^4] That's the beauty of upgradable hardware - it can evolve to suit your current needs.

 Custom-built desktops are not very practical, but they are very cool.
 They are a reflection of yourself.
+And they are so much fun to play with!

 That's all I have for you today.
 Keep hacking!

 [^1]: And they mostly (only?) care about their GPUs.
 [^2]: I did use it docked and with an external display most of the time, though.
 [^3]: E.g. the GPU not playing well with Linux and the recent [CPU cooler upgrade drama]({% post_url 2022-10-30-lessons-learned-from-a-hardware-upgrade-gone-wrong %}).
+[^4]: Knowing me - by then I'd probably be really eager to try out Meteor Lake and some Intel Arc GPU.
+As I said before - I'm not very practical when it comes to computers!